AR2202/Colourful/README.md

 ### Evaluation rules of user defined colours

-All definitions are immutbale, with the LAST definition being the relevant one.
+All definitions are immutabale, with the LAST definition being the relevant one.
 Pre-defined colours are defined last, AFTER all user-defined colours.
 It is not possible to re-define colours.

 Please do not define colours that are substrings or superstrings of pre-defined or existing user-defined colours.
 This might mess up the parsing (will be fixed in the future).